 Leah Gordon is a multi-media artist who curates, collects, writes and directs.
 She works across a variety of media including photography, film and installations, often including commissioned sculpture and painting.
 In the 1980’s she wrote lyrics, sang and played for the feminist folk punk band, ‘The Doonicans’.
 Leah makes work on Modernism and architecture; the slave trade and industrialisation; and grassroots religious, class and folk histories.
 Gordon’s film and photographic work has been exhibited internationally including the Museum of Contemporary Art, Sydney; the Dak’art Biennale; the National Portrait Gallery, UK; Parc de la Villette, Paris and NSU Museum of Art, Fort Lauderdale.

-A drinks reception in TheGallery will follow the dance and lecture event.
+A drinks reception will follow the dance and lecture event.

 TheGallery works with courses right across the university on a variety of exhibitions, events and projects.
 The Ancient Art of Rituals is an example of this.

 TheGallery provides a national and international public platform for the arts and these projects within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
 The many courses we have worked with to create this event is a an example of cross-university collaboration as it provides the students with the opportunity to develop their skills for industry preparation.